sydneyYYC/webpage-to-life/README.md

 still running into bug where if menu is closed in mobile and then stretched links will disappear WILL FIX LATER

+JS image gallery found on line 12

+Using a For loop to render images

+// running into bug where i can render the images but not add alt text. maybe i need to append the alt text with a seperate loop?
+WILL FIX LATER